Lady Ottoline Morrell: Hospitality

-The hospitality offered by the Morrells was such that most of their guests had no suspicion that they were in financial difficulties.
+The hospitality offered by the Morrells was such that their guests had no suspicion that they were in financial difficulties.
 Many of them assumed that Ottoline was a wealthy woman.
-This was far from being the case and during 1927, the Morrells were compelled to sell the manor house and its estate, and move to more modest quarters in Gower Street, London.
-In 1928, she was diagnosed with cancer, which resulted in a long hospitalisation and the removal of her lower teeth and part of her jaw.
+This was far from the case, and in 1928 the Morrells had to sell Garsington and move to more modest quarters in Gower Street, London.
+Here, Lady Ottoline remained a regular host to the adherents of the Bloomsbury Group, in particular Virginia and Leonard Woolf and Vanessa Bell, and many other artists and authors, including Henry James, W. B. Yeats, L. P. Hartley and T. S. Eliot.